DiscordSRV/Documentation/docs/placeholders.md

 For example `%user_roles:', '%`, lists the users roles seperated by a comma and a space (`', '`).

 ## Recursive Placeholders
-Relookup placeholders are a special type of placeholder which allow you to specify what information you want from it.
+Recursive placeholders are a special type of placeholder which allow you to specify what information you want from it.

 In this example we will be using `%user_highest_role_<role>%`.
 The `%user_highest_role_` part returns the highest role of the user and turns it into a [role placeholder](#role).